show/hide words to know

 What's happening inside your body when a bone is broken?
-Lets take a closer look at the step by step process your body goes through to heal a broken bone.
+Lets take a closer look at the step-by-step process your body goes through to heal a broken bone.
 You can begin by watching this short video that shows the different stages of bone healing.
 If you want learn more about bone repair we have included details of each step below the video.

 As soon as one of your bones break, your body springs into action to fix the injury.
 The time it takes for a bone to heal depends on a lot of things, such as the person's age and location of the break.

 Within a couple hours, a blood clot forms around the break.
 Inside the blood clot, special cells called phagocytes begin cleaning bone fragments and killing any germs which might have gotten in around the break.
 Phagocytes are part of the immune system.
 The word phagocyte means 'cells that eat' in Greek, so these cells are named after the way they surround and destroy unwanted bacteria and material.